 Let’s say that you made a song, uploaded it to YouTube’s Content ID, and it became claimed.

-This may have happened for a wide variety of reasons.
+This may have happened for a wide variety of reasons:

-First, if you made your own song, uploaded it to Symphonic and then Symphonic uploaded it to YouTube’s Content ID system, it would match your channel unless you have contacted Symphonic to get your channel whitelisted.
+- If you made your own song, uploaded it to Symphonic and then Symphonic uploaded it to YouTube’s Content ID system, it would match your channel unless you have contacted Symphonic to get your channel whitelisted.

-Second, if you made a song but potentially still have a claim on it that doesn’t relate to your song, it may be because your music may contain samples that aren’t cleared, or a sample or piece of the song that has been used by someone else and uploaded by another distributor or record label.
+- If you made a song but potentially still have a claim on it that doesn’t relate to your song, it may be because your music may contain samples that aren’t cleared, or a sample or piece of the song that has been used by someone else and uploaded by another distributor or record label.

 You are able to dispute this claim if you wish but, it’s also important to view and understand what the claim is.